About Community-Engaged Scholarship

 A series of 4 offerings (2 fall, 2 spring) throughout the school year, developed and provided in partnership with other units on campus providing support to community-engaged scholarship.

 This annual event brings together those involved in community-engaged scholarship through the fellowship program and project funding streams.
 Sessions are led by Duke engaged scholars and community partners.
 The symposium serves as both an opportunity for cross-learning among project teams and a showcase of engaged scholarship at Duke and in the community.

 The Community-Engaged Scholarship Collaborative also provides funding opportunities to support community-engaged scholarship at Duke:

 Community-Engaged Scholar Fellows Program

-- Learn best practices alongside experienced engaged scholars and community partners to build concrete skills and strategies to strengthen the ability to successfully engage in partnerships;
+- Link with and learn from experienced engaged scholars and community partners to build concrete skills and strategies to engage in ways that are ethical, sustainable and co-generative;

-- Be paired with experienced faculty and community partner mentors who to provide feedback and advice;
+- Be paired with experienced faculty and community partner mentors who to provide feedback and guidance;

 - Connect to potential community or other organizational partners to build new or expand existing engagements;

 - Develop an understanding of the range of resources at Duke available to support engaged scholarship;